The concept of One Community Many Voices derives from several “what if” conversations amongst community leaders

 What if, we could create a way for acts of kindness, generosity and cooperation to be easy to accomplish and contagious?

 What if, instead of getting bogged down in protocol and bureaucracy, we streamlined – and developed a proactive-preventive system to help neighbors instead of relying on a crisis-reactive system?

-What if if could draw on our neighbors’ talents, resources and connections to help fellow neighbors?
+What if, we could draw on our neighbors’ talents, resources and connections to help fellow neighbors?
 And … what if we involved previous recipients in the process of paying it forward – allowing them to help someone else?

-We, at OCMV, believe that people are given two hands because one is to help themselves and the second is to help others.
-All of these “what if” thoughts combined are the makings of OCMV.
+At OCMV, we believe people are given two hands.
+One hand is to help themselves and the second hand is to help others.